Skip to content

 2. Develop with Wrangler CLI

-The Workers command-line interface, Wrangler, allows you to create, test, and deploy your Workers projects.
-C3 will install Wrangler in projects by default.
+C3 installs Wrangler, the Workers command-line interface, in Workers projects by default.
+Wrangler lets you to create, test, and deploy your Workers projects.

 3. Write code